ciwen3/Public/Cyber Security/Investigations/Other.md

 You find the following malicious PowerShell command during your investigation.
 What does it do?

 # Summary:
-This code is obfuscated multiple times in various ways. it uses BASE64 3 times to hide the code in multiple nested layers of abstraction. ultimately it runs some shell code.
+This code is obfuscated multiple times in various ways. it uses BASE64 3 times to hide the code in multiple nested layers of abstraction. ultimately it runs some shell code that contains a lot of ASCII symbols.
+This code contains some human readable parts.
+These include "User-Agent: Mozilla/5.0 (compatible; MSIE 9.0; Windows NT 6.1; Trident/5.0; BOIE9;PTBR)" and url to "bad[.]modepush[.]io".
+This subdomain doesnt't exist anymore. the domain modepush[.]io is owned by a cyber security company and is not listed as a threat on any OSINT tools.

 Below is a step by step break down of what is going on.

 ## Original Command:
 ```cmd